 Though the courthouse’s yellowish exterior implies that it was built of sandstone like those in Bluffton and Hartford City, the facade was actually sourced from Berea Limestone in Ohio aside from its raised basement, a common feature of courthouses from its era, along with its water table feature rock-faced stone, which came from limestone around St. Paul, Indiana.
 The second floor and above feature alternating courses of smooth and rusticated materials.

-The north front of the Tipton County Courthouse is its main elevation, and its flanked by that enormous clock tower to the west, and a smaller tower to the east that rises a total of four stories.
-Both are capped with pyramidal roofs, while the main massing of the courthouse spans five bays wide, divided in half by a central, semicircular archway.
+The north front of the Tipton County Courthouse is its main elevation.
+It’s flanked by that enormous clock tower to the west and a smaller tower to the east that rises a total of four stories.
+Both are capped with pyramidal roofs, while the main massing of the courthouse spans five bays wide.
 A dormer in the front’s middle upsets the hipped roof and features a gabled pediment with a carved, floral relief.
-The building’s main rear feature is a six-story tall stair tower that contains a secondary entrance.
+The main feature of the building’s rear is a six-story tall stair tower that contains a secondary entrance.

 TL;DR